aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 ![SQLTargetDB creation](images/create_conn.png)

-4. After you connect to the Oracle database successfully, run the following query on the SQL window to get a count of table sizes.
+4. After you connect to the Oracle database, run the following query on the SQL window to get a count of the rows in the tables.

 ````
 SELECT 'regions' TABLE_NAME, COUNT(*) FROM HR.REGIONS  UNION